IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 single-technology (intra-domain or inter-domain) Ethernet link, e.g., as shown in {{fig-inter-domain-link}}.

-The P-PNC can omit reporting the physical Ethernet LTPs when it knows, through mechanisms outside the scope of this document, that the corresponding Ethernet interfaces terminate inter-domain Ethernet links.
+The P-PNC can omit to report the physical Ethernet LTPs when it knows, through mechanisms outside the scope of this document, that the corresponding Ethernet interfaces terminate inter-domain Ethernet links.